joshuaisaact/zig-http-server/README.md

 I built this to learn two things at once:

-1. **Zig patterns** — error propagation with `try`, optionals with `orelse`, `defer` for cleanup, comptime string maps, slice manipulation, and how structs with methods replace classes
+1. **Zig patterns**

+Error propagation with `try`, optionals with `orelse`, `defer` for cleanup, comptime string maps, slice manipulation, and how structs with methods replace classes

-2. **HTTP internals** — what actually happens when bytes arrive on a socket, how `\r\n` delimiters separate headers, how `Content-Length` tells you when the body ends, and the request/response cycle at the protocol level
+2. **HTTP internals**

+What actually happens when bytes arrive on a socket, how `\r\n` delimiters separate headers, how `Content-Length` tells you when the body ends, and the request/response cycle at the protocol level

-No frameworks, no shortcuts — just `std.Io.net` sockets and byte parsing.
+No frameworks, no shortcuts.
+Just `std.Io.net` sockets and byte parsing.

 ## Features